Ephraim19/Palindrome/README.md

-# Palindrome algorithm for strings and inegers.
+# Palindrome algorithm for strings and integers.